zzhangjii/learning-library/workshops/vbcs/jumpstart/README.md

   ![](images/000JumpStart/JS19-2.PNG)

 - On the Fields page we are going to make some changes.
-Click the **Sales** tab to bring up the default paramters.
+Click the **Sales** tab to bring up the default parameters.

   ![](images/000JumpStart/JS20.PNG)